xwmx/bash-boilerplate/README.md

 Bash Boilerplate
 ================

-These is a small collection of bash scripts that can act as a starting point for developing bash scripts.
+A collection of example bash scripts that can be used as starting points.
 They are also used to record and document various common approaches and conventions.

+Copyright (c) 2015 William Melody • hi@williammelody.com